Potassium hydroxide: Uses

 KOH and NaOH can be used interchangeably for a number of applications, although in industry, NaOH is preferred because of its lower cost.

 Purity requirements

-Manufactured KOH are used in various applications that need various purities.
-For industrial uses, like cleaning metals or treating waste gases, only 90% purity, minimal, is required.
-Food grade ones also require 90%, except it must have arsenic less than 3 ppm and lead less than 5 ppm.
-KOH at this purity is used to debitterate olive and the manufacture of cocoa.
-Electronic grade ones which are used to etch semiconductors and treat silicon wafers in photovoltaic cells require at least 99.9% purity and less than 1 ppm for total metal ion concentration.
-Reagent level ones that are used in pharmaceutical applications and professional analytical labs require purity higher than 99.99% and heavy metal less than 0.1 ppm for safety to use.
+Manufactured KOH is used in various applications that need various purity levels.
+For industrial uses, like cleaning metals or treating waste gases, at least 90% purity is required.
+Food grade applications also require 90% or more purity, and must have arsenic less than 3 ppm and lead less than 5 ppm.
+KOH at this purity is used to debitterate olives and in the manufacture of cocoa.
+Electronic grade applications which are used to etch semiconductors and treat silicon wafers in photovoltaic cells require at least 99.9% purity and less than 1 ppm total metal ion concentration.
+Reagent level uses in pharmaceutical applications and professional analytical labs require purity higher than 99.99% and heavy metals less than 0.1 ppm for safe use.